 Because the taking and analyis of the sample were done several hours after the accident, expert opinon was that at the actual time of driving, her BAC% would have been in the region of .206 to .250%.
 Further, the expert opinon was that at the time of driving, our client’s reading was so high as to render her incapable of having proper control of the vehicle.

 This case of DUI and Exceed PCA proceeded as a plea of guilty on the first listing and various materials were tendered in mitigation.
 We represented the client at the Heidelberg Magistrates’ Court on a charge of Exceed Speed Limit.

 Our client had 43 years of unblemished driving history upon which she was entitled to call upon.
 Further, the offending had occurred against a backdrop of ongoing psychological pressure and chronic pain.
 The magistrate was furnished with material by way of character references and a psychological report that not only put the offending in context, but also emphasised our client’s good character.

 Notwithstanding the very high reading, and the fact that the offence prescribed a potential maximum term of imprisonment of 3 months, the magistrate was persuaded that the offence was out of character and that the client was unlikely to reoffend.
-A fine was imposed but no conviction was recorded.

 A minimum mandatory period of 2 years licence disqualification was also imposed for the charges of DUI and Exceed PCA, backdated to an earlier date because of the immediate suspension notice that was served on the client.